 There are plenty of amazing Kiwi’s contributing to our small slice of the planet, but it’s not often we actually celebrate their achievements.
 We don’t like to toot our own horn.
 Fortunately, since 2003 we have events like the Kea World Class New Zealand (WCNZ) Awards to highlight these talented individuals.

-The first of this year’s winners are Allbirds entrepreneur Tim Brown, business leader Rachel Taulelei, and scientist and entrepreneur Elizabeth Iorns, who are set to be recognised at an Award Gala dinner on Thursday 20th June.
+The first of the winners is Allbirds entrepreneur Tim Brown, business leader Rachel Taulelei, and scientist and entrepreneur Elizabeth Iorns, who are set to be recognised at an Award Gala dinner on Thursday 20th June.

 There are other recipients of the awards, but let us focus on these three for a moment.